-- 14) schemes of learning will include interleaving and memorability through revisiting content at regular intervals to ensure that knowledge, skills and concepts are securely encoded in the minds of pupils so that they are able to recall what they have learned and apply it in examinations, but also in their everyday lives.
-This will be supported by regular, explicit references to the iStudy habits (Appendix 2) and cycle of independent learning (Appendix 1); and - 15) support pupils' literacy and numeracy by applying the whole school codes (Appendix 3) when providing feedback on written responses and making explicit when mathematical enquiry skills are being used.
-This includes modelling standard English in our explication within lessons and having the same expectation of pupils in their responses.
+- Delivering schemes of learning that include interleaving and memorability through revisiting content at regular intervals to ensure that knowledge, skills and concepts are securely encoded in the minds of pupils so that they are able to recall what they have learned and apply it in examinations, but also in their everyday lives. - This is supported by regular, explicit references to the iStudy habits (Appendix 2) and cycle of independent learning at the appropriate level for the Key Stage (Appendix 1).